kappesLab/IntroToGitHub/README.md

 # IntroToGitHub
 A demo for YouTube on how to use GitHub by _"I'am Tim Corey"_.
+This is our very first repository (repo) in our new GitHub.

 ## How to use this Repo
 This repo is for learning how to use GitHub.
 You can see how commits work, how to navigate the GitHub interface and how to work with the GitHub system.